keelii/wo/README.md

-  release   - build && taged git source start     - build && start a local server with default root [.www] clear     - by default, rm -rf build .www
+  release   - build && taged git source start     - build && start a local server with default root [.www] clear     - by default, rm -rf build .www gen       - generate a new demo project

 input:
   path/to/dir
   glob/pattern/**
   path/to/file.ext
+  gen_project_name

 options:
   --sprite      - concat sprites to one image and generate a style file